Collection: Whalen, Alissa

 I am a visual artist working primarily in abstract expressionism.
 When I paint, I react to what is happening immediately on the surface of my work.
 I experiment by making intuitive decisions in the moment.
 I enjoy building layers of mixed media, acrylic paint, sometimes collage or ink, adding various marks with water-soluble crayons and pencils.
 I add and remove paint, scrape and dab, spontaneously creating a history of textures, resulting in a rich visual surface.

-I also create impressionistic mixed media florals with acrylic paint.
-By using many different papers, some of which are hand made, as a base, the work develops into an interesting, fun and light-hearted impressionistic floral arrangement in a vase.
 I am drawn towards working with both hands: making, tearing, gluing, painting, scraping, etc. I am a former potter, and thus the physicality of creating using both arms, hands and all digits comes naturally and instinctively.
 I aspire to paint larger canvases to further experience the freedom of dual-hand mark making and painting.